austinvach/mrquiz/README.md

 ## Project To-Dos
 - [ ] Update [Codes.h](Codes.h) to include all known GeoSafari codes and the associated Q&A pairs.
 - [ ] Store geoSafariMode state in durable memory.
-- [ ] Enable deep sleep when disconnected from power during "pretend sleep".
 - [ ] Add scoring (3 tries per question with fewer points awarded for each mistake).
 - [ ] Allow user to specify the time to respond at the start of each game (adjust sleep timer accordingly).
 - [ ] Add two player mode.